osome-iu/simsom_removal/README.md

 ### Reproduce results from the paper:

 1. From the root directory, unzip the data file: `unzip data/data.zip -d .`
-2. Create config files specifying parameters for simulations: `workflow/scripts/make_finalconfig.py`
+2. Create config files specifying parameters for simulations: `workflow/scripts/make_config.py`
     - See `example/data/config.json` for example of a config file
 3. Run a Snakemake rule corresponding to the simulations of interest.
-    - e.g.: `workflow/rules/shuffle_network.smk` runs simulations on different shuffled versions of the empirical network
+    - e.g.: `workflow/rules/vary_tau.smk` reproduces the main results by varying tau, the illegal content half-life parameter.

 ### Notes
 The results in the paper are based on averages across multiple simulation runs.
 To reproduce those results, we suggest running the simulations in parallel, for example on a cluster, since they will need a lot of memory and CPU time.